deepakjoshi2k/deepakjoshi2k/README.md

 <img align="right" alt="Coding" width="250" height="300" src="https://indoanalytica.com/static/images/data-science-2.gif">

-- 🌱 I’m currently learning **NLP , Statistics,Data Visualisation Tools, Polishing ML skillset**
+- 🌱 I’m currently learning **Neural Computing, Statistics, Data Visualisation Tools, Polishing ML skillset**

 - 👨‍💻 All of my projects are available at [to be added](to be added)